≡ Menu

 Uncomplicated Single Ulcer Episode – Healed

-Insurance Outlook: Standard rates highly achievable
+Insurance Outlook: Standard rates are highly achievable

 Expected Rating: Standard rates or at most Table 1-2 (0-50% premium increase)